2020 Nova Scotia attacks: Portapique attacks

 The attacks originated in the rural beachside community of Portapique, 130 km north of Halifax, when Wortman assaulted his partner at their cottage.
 During the assault, he poured gasoline throughout the cottage and set the residence on fire.
 Wortman then forced his partner to walk to their nearby warehouse and confined her in the back seat of his replica RCMP cruiser.
-She was able to escape and then hid in the woods until early the next morning.
-Wortman then set the warehouse on fire.
+She was able to escape and hid in the woods until early the next morning.
+Wortman set the warehouse on fire.

 Beginning at 22:01, a number of Portapique residents called 9-1-1 to report gunshots and several fires.
-Investigative reporting by CBC News's The Fifth Estate examining the timeline of the events found that the first call came from the wife of a victim.
-The woman was then shot and killed as well while barricading a bedroom door and protecting her two sons.
-Wortman then attempted to set the house on fire, but the two sons escaped from the home.
-A third son of the victims said he believes Wortman targeted his father first during the attacks because he owned rifles and would have been able to stop him.
-At about 22:05, Wortman reportedly returned to his burning house where he killed a woman living across the street who had mistaken him for an RCMP officer responding to the fire.
-The woman's children took in the two sons of the first victims, and together they hid for several hours while on the phone with 9-1-1 waiting to be rescued.
+Investigative reporting by CBC News's The Fifth Estate found that the first call came from a woman named Jamie Blair, one of the first victims and a neighbour of Wortman.
+Her husband Greg had confronted Wortman outside their home and was subsequently shot and killed, becoming the first victim of the rampage.
+Jamie hurriedly ushered her two younger sons into a bedroom and was holding the door shut when Wortman fired multiple rounds through the door, killing her instantly.
+Wortman then tried to set the house on fire, but was unsuccessful and eventually left.
+The two boys managed to escape and fled to the home of a neighbour, Lisa McCully, who lived directly across the street from Wortman.
+A third son of the Blairs, who was not present at the time, said he believed Wortman targeted his father first because Greg Blair owned rifles and would have been able to stop the gunman.

+At about 22:05, Wortman reportedly returned to his burning house and killed McCully, who had mistaken him for an RCMP officer responding to the fire.
+McCully's children took in the two Blair sons, and together they hid for several hours while on the phone with 9-1-1 waiting to be rescued.
+From then on, Wortman continued his rampage throughout Portapique, entering several of his neighbours' homes and shooting indiscriminately at anyone he came across.
+He deliberately set fire to some of the victims' houses.

 At 22:10, two of Wortman's neighbours drove to his house to investigate the fire while calling 9-1-1.
-Along the way, they passed by the house of a couple Wortman had shot and killed where they noticed what appeared to be a police car parked in front with its roof lights off.
+Along the way, they passed by the house of Dawn and Frank Gulenchyn, whom Wortman had already shot and killed, and noticed what appeared to be a police car parked in front with its roof lights off.
 After confirming Wortman's house was on fire, the two drove back and encountered the same police car fleeing the scene of another house fire.
-As they pulled alongside the police car, Wortman fired at them with a handgun, injuring the driver in the shoulder.
-The two managed to flee in their vehicle.
+As they pulled alongside the vehicle, Wortman fired at them with a handgun, hitting the driver in the shoulder before the latter drove away.